 Are Foxes Noisy at Night?

-Very rarely you may also hear foxes calling out to other foxes to warn them of a nearby predator.
-These night-calling shows usually only last only for a few weeks and are nothing to be worried about.
+Very rarely, you may also hear foxes calling out to other foxes to warn them of a nearby predator.
+This night-calling usually shows only last for a few weeks and is nothing to worry about.

-Hopefully, this article will be enough to answer your question, of “‘Are foxes nocturnal?”’.
-To reiterate what was said earlier, The simple answer is yes they are, but there are some exceptions, as discussed above.
+Hopefully, this article will be enough to answer your question “‘Are foxes nocturnal?”’.
+To reiterate what was said earlier, The simple answer is yes, they are, but there are some exceptions, as discussed above.